coldnebo/condi/README.md

 Condi
 =====

-Condi is a gem that you use with Rails to make it easier to cleanly implement conditional elements in a view.
+Condi is a gem that you use with Rails to make it easier to cleanly implement conditional elements in a view and offers a clean and simple approach to separate business logic from your views and models.

 Condi allows you to define boolean-valued *predicates* in the controller that are callable in the view without relying on unneeded instance variables or business logic in the views.
 Because the predicates are defined dynamically during a controller action, they are easy to find and easy to use without hopping around multiple files.